Economics 424: Computational Finance and Financial Econometrics

 Required Texts

-• An Introduction to Computational Finance and Financial Econometrics by Eric Zivot, manuscript in preparation (see the Notes page for preliminary chapters)
+• An Introduction to Computational Finance and Financial Econometrics with R by Eric Zivot, manuscript in preparation.
+Book manuscript is posted on the Canvas syllabus page.
+Older versions of the notes are on the notes page.

 Recommended Texts